anvitha-jagan/Bouncing-Ball/README.md

 # Bouncing-Ball
-a simulation of a bouncing ball in Nvidia
+a simulation created using Nvidia Omniverse a simulation of a bouncing ball